 2. Right Way to Start New line in Excel Cell

+The right way to start New Line in Excel Cell is to use ALT + Enter Keyboard Shortcut.
 This keyboard trick will actually bring the Curser below the first line, allowing you to start the second line.

-Also, the line break will always remain in place and it will not go away when you adjust the width of the Cell.
+Also, the line break will always remain in place and it will not go away, when you adjust the width of the Cell.

 1. Type This is My First Line in Cell B2.